muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Pulls cartoons and movies from a specific site, with 3-4 sources per (No subbed/dubbed)
 - tvmaze
     - Pulls network and show information from the tvmaze website
+- views
+    - Functions to set persistent content/container views to the database (Set default views)
 - watchcartoon
     - Pulls movie, cartoon, anime, and video info from WatchCartoonOnline.io website
 - wctooncom